The following professionals lent their expertise to this article:

 What tasks does an LPN perform?

-In the state of Indiana, an LPN works closely with physicians and RNs to provide patients with comfort, education, and care.
-You can find licensed practical nurses in hospitals, medical offices, care facilities, and private homes.
+In the state of Indiana, an LPN works closely with physicians and RNs to:

 What are the differences between an LPN and an RN in Indiana?

-One of the main differences between an LPN and an RN is the level of education obtained.
+The main differences between an LPN and an RN are their education and responsibilities.
 While an LPN in Indiana completes a 12-18 month certification program, RNs must complete an Associate Degree in Nursing (ADN) or Bachelor’s of Science in Nursing (BSN) program.
+RNs usually get paid more than RNs because of their education and experience.

 Once I become an LPN, what other nursing career paths are available to me?

-Anyone applying for initial Indiana practical nurse licensure must complete a criminal history background check (CBC) at the applicant’s expense.
-CBC results are submitted to the Indiana Professional Licensing Agency (PLA).
+• Completing a criminal background check at your expense and submitting the results to the Indiana Professional Licensing Agency (PLA).

-The heart of the LPN licensing process in Indiana – and virtually all other U.S. jurisdictions – is taking and passing.
-The National Council Licensure Examination for Practical Nurses (NCLEX-PN).
-The NCLEX-PN is a national-level competency exam that is required for practicing LPNs across the United States.
-You’ll be asked to submit the license application as well as registration and payment for the NCLEX-PN before you can schedule your exam.
+• Taking and passing the National Council Licensure Examination for Practical Nurses (NCLEX-PN) You’ll be asked to submit a license application as well as registration and payment for the NCLEX-PN before you can schedule your exam.

-All Indiana LPN licenses expire on October 31st of each even-numbered year regardless of the initial issuance date.
-There are no continuing education requirements in Indiana for renewal of an LPN license.
+• Renewing your license as needed Indiana LPN licenses expire on October 31st of each even-numbered year.
+There are no continuing education requirements for renewal.

 LPN Pay & Employment Outlook in Indiana